payday1991/ultraCheapSpeedDistanceCounter/README.md

-# Ultra Cheap Speed and Distance Counter
+# Ultra-Cheap Speed and Distance Counter
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/aee978828ef743328592bc64ce25dd5f)](https://app.codacy.com?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)
 ## Overview
 The Ultra-Cheap Speed and Distance Counter is a highly affordable and efficient solution designed for cable blowing machines, winches, and other machinery requiring precise surface speed and distance measurement.
 Built around the cheap RISC-V CH32V003 microcontroller and leveraging the CH32v003fun library by cnlohr, this device delivers reliable performance at a fraction of the cost of conventional systems.